(bonsai, bonseki, bonkei, saikei, penjing, pentsai, suiseki, hon non bo)

 Books listed as by an "association" or by the otherwise nonspecific "editors" of a publisher have been arbitrarily counted here as having only one author.

-The most prolific author/"translatee" thus far listed here is Keiji Murata with thirteen (13) single author entries and nine (9) more as a co-author.
-Paul Lesniewicz is in close second place.
+The most prolific author/"translatee" thus far listed here is Keiji Murata with fifteen (15) single author entries and eleven (11) more as a co-author.
+Paul Lesniewicz is in second place.
 He has nineteen (19) single author entries and one (1) more as a co-author.
 Japanese author/illustrator Kyosuke Gun is in very close third place.
 He has thirteen (13) single author entries and six (6) more as a co-author.

 Future analyses will also include percentage of total works being translations into at least one other language.